Home

 West Virginia Girl Scouts New CCC Badge

-Thanks to the dedicated hard work of the daughter of Mrs. John (Tammy) Burge, Girl Scout Counselor in the Parkersburg, WV area and a Life Member of our Association, there is now a separate badge opportunity that honors the original Civilian Conservation Corps (CCC).
+Thanks to the dedicated hard work of the daughter of Mrs. John (Tammy) Burge, Girl Scout Counselor in the Parkersburg, WV area and a Lifetime Member of our Association, there is now a separate badge opportunity that honors the original Civilian Conservation Corps (CCC).

 Kaylin Burge, a nine year old Girl Scout with her mother as advisor, conceived the idea for the badge activity.
 She then developed and wrote the project guidelines in Spring, 2008 and sent the guidelines and CCC subject matter materials to the Girl Scouts of Black Diamond Council which then approved it for use as a troop-only trial project.
 It is hoped that this important badge project will grow in popularity, evolve and spread the message about the CCC legacy.
 We hope this initial first step will become a state-wide, and hopefully, national Girl Scout CCC badge activity.
 Kaylin did this as a project to earn her Bronze Award.